Making a Holiday Container to Decorate Your Entryway

 Several years ago, Rochelle Greayer over at Pith and Vigor wrote a blog post called Whipping Up Some Holiday Containers.
 She showed how she had converted the planter box near her front door into one of those gorgeous winter containers that you see outside fancy restaurants and department stores.
 Rochelle made it look so easy…

 Truth be told, it actually is both fast and easy to put together an arrangement like this.
 The one I made (shown below) only took about 20 minutes from start to finish.
 Collecting the ingredients is part of the fun.
 It’s a chance to rummage around your yard (and neighborhood) to see what you can come up with.

 My holiday planter would look much more impressive if I had purchased some interesting greens at the local garden center.
 Things like lotus seed pods, big pine cones, curly willow and such.
 But I was in a hurry (as usual) and just used what I had around the yard.
 That meant: red twig dogwood, spruce, balsam fir, false cypress and winterberry.
 Other ingredients that may be available in or around your yard could include dried hydrangea blossoms, allium seed heads, ornamental grasses, dried ferns, cattails, rhododendron leaves and holly branches.

 As a general rule, you’ll want your finished arrangement to be at least twice the height of the container.
 So don’t be skimpy with branches and greenery.

-Then the color.
+Then start adding the color.

 Credits: The image used in the title block at the top of this post is from Nick McCullough’s blog Thinking Outside the Boxwood.
 The group of four images just below it appeared in a blog post by Jana Milbocker at Enchanted Gardens.